imfatant/test/README.md

     If you find that you need to build them from scratch yourself, do not be intimidated - this is not too difficult.
 Plus it means you'll be able to build your own customized ArduPilot software.

     Compiling them on the BBBlue itself is an option, but takes an absolute age.
 Patrick Poirier explains the process for the BBBMINI (based on a BeagleBone Black) on his site.
-Here's the BBBlue-specific procedure assuming you've followed all the Steps so far, and are in the /home/debian directory:
+Here's the BBBlue-specific procedure assuming you've followed all the steps so far, and are in the /home/debian directory:

         sudo apt-get install g++ make pkg-config python python-dev python-lxml python-pip sudo pip install future